Download YouTube videos

 Have we missed any of your favourite YouTube video downloader?
 Let us know in the comments below.

 A speedy free downloader with format conversion and special effects

 Any Video Converter aims to be a kind of Swiss Army Knife for video: not only does it download YouTube videos, but it can burn DVDs and record video, convert audio and video to and from more than 60 different file formats and even add effects.

-It isn't the fastest converter around (the free version isn't optimised for multi-core processors) but as a downloader it's fast enough.
+It's not the fastest converter around (the free version isn't optimized for multi-core processors) but it downloads videos quickly.

-If you don't pony up £37 (about US$53, AU$72) for the Pro version you're limited to one download at a time, but it's a particularly useful program for getting YouTube clips onto devices such as PSPs and smartphones.
+If you don't pony up £37 (about US$53, AU$72) for the Pro version you're limited to one download at a time, but that's a minor drawback and it's a particularly useful program for getting YouTube clips onto devices such as PSPs and smartphones.

 Download, convert, merge and even record videos as they're playing